 But even more than this, they can support teachers with their first hand knowledge of a particular topic, ranging from how to adjust to high school, studying techniques, and even practical parenting.
-They can also be used to support and compliment school programs, such as health and drug education.
+They can also be used to support and complement school programs, such as health and drug education.

 By choosing to use guest speakers, rather than teachers, schools can bring another dimension to the purely theoretical topics that are being taught in school.
-The P&C can either choose to pay for the guest speakers outright, or ask for a contribution towards the cost by parents and the community.
+The P&C can either choose to pay for the guest speakers outright or ask for a contribution towards the cost by parents and the community.

 But how do you go about finding the right speaker?

 There are many sources for ‘guest’ speakers, from people within the community with unique experiences and skills, through to students, former students, business people and even professional public speakers.
 Here are several popular approaches to sourcing guest speakers;

 Trinity College in Beenleigh arranged for their year 12 prefect for Fundraising and the Community to present to the students on the various programs that had been run throughout the year.
 Using PowerPoint presentations, slide shows and music, they shared information on the charities and organisations that the school was assisting (i.e. Starvation in Africa, Homelessness, Cancer charities) and let the students know how much money was raised and where the money was going.

 Joel Turner – the ‘Human Beatbox’ from Australian IDOL – was recruited by a teacher who ‘knew someone who knew him’ to visit their school and perform for the students.
 As a kid who had risen to national fame from a low socioeconomic background, he promoted a message of “believe in yourself and anything is possible”.